chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-08-02-openmp-extractor.markdown

 ## A. Overview

 This tool is an implementation of an external clang plugin.
-It can automatically parser the source code and extract OpenMP directives into Json files.
+It can automatically parse the source code and extract OpenMP directives into Json files.
 For input the plugin use programs with existing OpenMP directives, the tool will parser them and extract relevant information about the code, providing facilities to check the correcntess of directives.

 ## B. Building OpenMP Extractor